Heligoland Passport • Government House 1881

 I couldn’t find any more information about acting Governor John Campbell, but according to records, John Terence Niolls O’Brien became Governor of Heligoland from 26 October 1881 till 1888.
 Just a few days after the passport was issued.
 This might be an explanation why the passport does not have a signature of an (acting) governor.

-Thanks to the Heligoland specialist Serge Houde, who recognize the handwriting, I am able to add much more detailed information on this beautiful and rare travel document.
-According Serge, the handwriting is of Heinrich Carl Ludwig Gätke.
+Thanks to the Heligoland specialist Serge Houde, who recognize the handwriting, I can add much more detailed information on this beautiful and rare travel document.
+According to Serge, the writing is of Heinrich Carl Ludwig Gätke.
 Gätke worked as a Town Clerk and became Government Secretary in the British Administration of Heligoland.
 His wife was the daughter of the British Colonel Hammond Ashley Tapp and the Helgolander Christine Payens.
-They had together ten children and Gätke remain all his life on Heligoland.
+They had together ten children, and Gätke remain all his life on Heligoland.

 Gätke learned oil painting as an autodidact.
 Gätke’s paintings are influenced by German and English tradition, especially by John Constable and Carl Blechen.
 Numerous writers of his time, such as Theodor Fontane, Fanny Lewald, and Adolf Stahr, used Gätke in their works because of his extraordinary appearance and strong form.

 Only after the climax of his artistic work did he turn to ornithology in 1843.
 This has a long tradition on Helgoland.
-Also, ornithology he learned as autodidact.
+Also, ornithology he learned as an autodidact.
 Heinrich Gätke, the painter from Brandenburg, is generally regarded as the founder of bird research on Helgoland.
 He attracted the attention of European ornithologists to this island and its unique significance for the study of bird migration.

-Gätke received several high-ranking national and international honours.
+Gätke received several high-ranking national and international honors.
 He enjoyed an excellent reputation as an ornithologist until his death on 1 January 1897.
-His work, his scientific heritage and his international reputation were the trigger for the foundation of the ornithological station Helgoland in 1910.
+His work, his scientific heritage, and his international reputation were the trigger for the foundation of the ornithological station Helgoland in 1910.

-So, finding and Heligoland passport is already a very lucky day.
-But finding a Heligoland passport issued by such a significant key figure for Helgoland – Heinrich Carl Ludwig Gätke – is the jackpot.
+So, finding and Heligoland passport is already an auspicious day.
+But finding a Heligoland passport issued by such a key figure for Helgoland – Heinrich Carl Ludwig Gätke – is the jackpot.

 Update 31 October 2018